core-wg/etch/draft-ietf-core-etch-latest.md

 Unsupported FETCH payload:
 : In case a client
-  sends payload that is inappropriate for the resource identified by the Request-URI, the server can return a 4.15 (Unsupported Content-Format) CoAP error.
+  sends a payload that is inappropriate for the resource identified by the Request-URI, the server can return a 4.15 (Unsupported Content-Format) CoAP error.
 The server can determine if the payload is supported by checking the CoAP